mysteryx93/MediaPlayerUI.NET/README.md

 > BASS is free for non-commercial use.
 If you are a non-commercial entity (eg. an individual) and you are not making any money from your product (through sales, advertising, etc) then you can use BASS in it for free.
 Otherwise, [a license will be required.](https://www.un4seen.com/)

+Pitch-shifting audio quality is better with BASS than with NAudio/SpeedTouch.

 1. Add [MediaPlayer.Avalonia.Bass](https://www.nuget.org/packages/MediaPlayer.Avalonia.Bass/) to your project.

 2. Add styles to App.axaml